How To Give Editing Access On Google Sheets

 Step 2: Click on the “Share” Button

 In the top-right corner of your Google Sheet, click on the “Share” button.
 This button is represented by a blue icon with a person and a plus sign.
-(See Also: How To Make A Column Of Numbers In Google Sheets)
+(See Also: How To Convert Google Sheets To Labels)

 Step 3: Enter the Email Addresses of the Collaborators